Sell when you have little equity or Short Sale

 If you are wondering how to sell when you have little equity:

-Another option is Short sale.
-Short sale is a special case when you have a purchase agreement and show that your property is worth less than you owe for it.
+Another option is a Short sale.
+A short sale is a special case when you have a purchase agreement and show that your property is worth less than you owe for it.
 Our firm can negotiate on your behalf with your lender to accept a smaller amount for the home than the existing loan balance.
-This specific procedure could be a very time consuming process.
-In some cases it might last from 6 months to 2 years and there are no guaranties that the Short sale will be approved.
-Additional information you need to know is that, when you Short sale the house, you damage your credit and will not be able to obtain financing for the next 3 years.
-For all of the above reasons and sample cases we demonstrated for your convenience, we recommend to sell a property on Contract for Deed or Subject to Existing loan balance.
+This specific procedure could be a very time-consuming process.
+In some cases, it might last from 6 months to 2 years and there are no guarantees that the Short sale will be approved.
+The additional information you need to know is that, when you Short sell the house, you damage your credit and will not be able to obtain financing for the next 3 years.
+For all of the above reasons and sample cases we demonstrated for your convenience, we recommend selling a property on Contract for Deed or Subject to the Existing loan balance.
 For more information or specifics to your particular situation, please contact us and we’ll be more than happy to help.